linode/apl-docs/docs/for-devs/console/netpols.md

 If type `Ingress` is selected:

-3. Add the label name and value of your Pod
+3. Add the label name and value of your Pod.

-4. Select the mode
+4. Select the mode.

-- Select `AllowAll` to allow all all Pods in all Teams to connect to your Pod
+- Select `AllowAll` to allow all Pods in all Teams to connect to your Pod
 - Select `AllowOnly` to only allow specific Pods in a specific Namespace

 If mode `AllowOnly` is selected: